 - Potential of the candidate to lead in the pursuit of global excellence in research and knowledge

-See Selection criteria for Commonwealth Scholarships (developed Commonwealth country citizens) 2015 for further details.
+For further details, see Selection criteria for 2016 Commonwealth Scholarships (developed Commonwealth countries)

 How to apply

 You must make your application directly to the CSC using the CSC’s Electronic Application System (EAS).
 Click here for full information on how to use the EAS, including detailed guides.